xenoliss/bitfinex-api/readme.md

 Let's see how we can simply create a new `Endpoint` from scratch.
 We're going to implement the [Liquidations](https://docs.bitfinex.com/reference/rest-public-liquidations) endpoint as an example.

-- First we need to create our endpoint type:
+- First we need to create the endpoint type:
 ```rs

 // Create the endpoint struct which gather all the query / body params that are needed to perform